 Each life insurance company that offers a guaranteed issue policy, will have their own graded death benefit clause which is why it’s important to carefully review the terms and conditions of a graded death benefit policy to ensure that it meets your needs and financial goals.

 It is important to understand the difference between term life vs whole life when discussing guaranteed issue policies.

 The most important difference you need to know is that term life coverage is temporary and whole life coverage lasts your entire lifetime.

 This is an important distinction because there are companies out there that offer final expense burial insurance as a term life policy.
 These term policies have increasing premiums every five years, so that after a decade or two, the premiums have increased dramatically.

 And not only do the term life premiums increase, but the term policy comes to an end upon a certain age specified in the contract.

-The good news is these policies are typically not guaranteed acceptance, so if you are looking for a guaranteed issue policy you can usually be confident that it is whole life insurance and not term.
+The good news is these policies are typically not guaranteed acceptance, so if you are looking for a guaranteed issue no health questions asked life insurance policy you can usually be confident that it is whole life insurance and not term.